neeeel30/Educational_Initiatives/Question1/structural_design_pattern/adapter/README.md

 ### Long-term Program Execution:
 - The design avoids hardcoding constructs like `while(true)` loops.
 User inputs are managed gracefully through a continuous input-gathering loop, with proper exit conditions defined.

-### Logging & Exception Handling:
-- The program includes **logging** to track payment operations and adapter invocations, and it uses **exception handling** to catch and handle issues like payment failures, gateway timeouts, or transient errors.

 ### Defensive Programming:
 - The adapter ensures that all inputs are validated before calling the third-party gateway to prevent invalid data from being processed.
 - Defensive programming practices like null checks and validations are applied, protecting against unforeseen errors.